-We are lucky to hold a number of events throughout the year where we welcome Ministers from the DLUHC Team to speak to members about key policy issues that affect their work as councillors.
+We are lucky to hold a number of events throughout the year where we welcome MPs to speak to members about key policy issues that affect their work as councillors.
 Previous seminars have focused on local government finance, social care and housing.